-A queue is the basic way the system displays pages.
-Once needed pages are created and stored, an order is determined for displaying them.
-A queue is then created that calls up the desired pages in the predetermined order for a predetermined display time (called dwell).
+Running a queue is the basic way the system displays stored pages.

+A queue is a user-defined sequence that automatically calls up desired pages in a predetermined order for a predetermined display time (called dwell).

-The buttons that define and run a queue are in the keypad at the right of the keyboard.
+The buttons used to define and run a queue are in the keypad at the right of the keyboard.